meltyourface/blank/posts/Demiurgic-oppression/Demiurgic-Oppression-Concept-Principles-and-Overcoming-Techniques/index.md

 ### Chapter 2: The Key Principles of Demiurgic Oppression

-Demiurgic oppression operates on three interconnected planes: the ontological, the archetypal, and the personal.
+**Demiurgic oppression operates on three interconnected planes**: the ontological, the archetypal, and the personal.

 1. Ontological Plane: The foundational principle of Demiurgic oppression is the belief that the Demiurge has created a hierarchical and imperfect reality.
 This hierarchy keeps the Elite or Adepts who serve the Demiurge on top and oppresses others who are less spiritually attuned.